 The Commission assesses the overall impact of its leadership and coordination of the rural fire industry through monitoring the area lost to wildfires.
 It also assesses the overall scale of the vegetation fire threat by monitoring the number of vegetation fires per 100,000 population.
 Together these measures provide the Commission with an overview of the difference fire services are making to the impact vegetation fires have on the environment.

-1.6 Ensure annual area burnt by wildfires is 5% less than the previous 10-year average 75th percentile.
+1.6 Ensure annual area burnt by wildfires is less 4,500 hectares.

-1.7 Achieve and maintain the number of vegetation fires to less than 120 per 100,000 population.
+1.7 Achieve and maintain the number of vegetation fires to less than 100 per 100,000 population.